 "Cars continued to t ravel down LaSalle street despite the fight," said Meyer.
-"Here was gang's identity.
-"They told me this guy punching on Ernie's head in the middle of the street and all people did was drive around him."
+"Here was this guy punching on Ernie's that it would have taken the head in the middle of the street and all people did was drive around him."